Tomographically reconstructed master equations for any open quantum dynamics: Introduction

 While these two pictures are equivalent, it is not always clear how to convert from the operational to the dilated picture (the reverse is straightforwardly achieved by tracing out over the environment, $\rho_t=\tre\rho^\se_t$).
-That is, there is no generally applicable technique which allows the underlying $\setxt$ quantities, $\rho^\se_{t_0}$ and $\mathcal{L}^\se_t$, to be recovered from operationally reconstructible maps, such as $\mathcal{M}_{t:t_0}$.
-Where this is possible, even partially, the system can be used as a probe of its environment, extracting information about its Hamiltonian directly~\cite{NorrisPazSilva2016, probingPRA}, or otherwise determining the parameters of a phenomenological master equation~\cite{Jeske2012, Bellomo2009, Bellomo2010, Bellomo2010-2}.
+That is, recovering the underlying $\setxt$ quantities, $\rho^\se_{t_0}$ and $\mathcal{L}^\se_t$, from operationally reconstructible time-dependent maps, such as $\mathcal{M}_{t:t_0}$, is neither uniquely constrained nor easy to achieve in practice; though, in the case of smooth dynamical maps, the underlying objects have been shown to be continuous and smooth themselves~\cite{Kretschmann2008,Dive2015}.
+Where such a recovery is possible, even partially, the system can be used as a probe of its environment, extracting information about its Hamiltonian directly~\cite{NorrisPazSilva2016, probingPRA}, or otherwise determining the parameters of a phenomenological master equation~\cite{Jeske2012, Bellomo2009, Bellomo2010, Bellomo2010-2}.

 Partial knowledge of the global dynamics, inferred from the evolution of the system, can also be used to more efficiently predict future dynamics.
 This is embodied in the transfer tensor method~\cite{CerrilloCao2014}, where short time system dynamics can be used to construct a discretized memory kernel, in the form of the eponymous transfer tensors.
-These can then be used to propagate the system to later times, simulating the long-time dynamics with exponentially fewer resources than many other methods~\cite{Rosenbach2016,Kananenka2016}.
+These can then be used to propagate the system to later times, simulating the long-time dynamics with exponentially fewer resources than other methods when the exact propagation from an underlying model is computationally complex~\cite{Rosenbach2016,Kananenka2016}.
 Memory kernels are often used to formulate exact, continuous time open dynamics, most famously in the form of the Nakajima-Zwanzig master equation~\cite{breuerpetruccione}.
 However, unless the underlying dynamics is homogeneous in time, and the system is initially uncorrelated with its environment, there is no clear way to construct the memory kernel or transfer tensors operationally, either in experiment or in numerical simulations.